brotkrueml/form-country-select/Documentation/Introduction/Index.rst

 ================

 The extension provides a form element for the :ref:`TYPO3 Form Framework
-<t3form:introduction>` which displays a select box with all countries from the
+<ext_form:introduction>` which displays a select box with all countries from the
 `ISO 3166-1`_ standard.
 The country list is localised according to the language of the website page.